Independent set and matching permutations: Introduction

 In contrast to independent set permutations, there are permutations that are not the matching permutation of any graph.
 Indeed, Schwenk \cite{Schwenk} showed that the matching sequence of any graph $G \in {\mathcal M}_n$ is unimodal in the strong sense that for some $k$,

 It follows that the permutations of $[n]$ that can be the matching permutations of a graph in ${\mathcal M}_n$ must have

-where $k:=\pi(n)$.
+where $k=\pi(n)$.
 (This restriction on $\pi$ can also be deduced from the real-rootedness of the matching polynomial, first established by Heilmann and Lieb \cite{HL}.)
 Following Alavi et al., we refer to permutations satisfying (\ref{unimodal}) as {\em unimodal} permutations.

-There are $\sum_{k=0}^{n-1} \binom{n-1}{k} = 2^{n-1}$ unimodal permutations of $[n]$ and so, writing $M_n$ for the set of permutations $\pi$ that are the matching permutations of some graph in ${\mathcal M}_n$, we have $M_n \leq 2^{n-1}$.
+There are $\sum_{k=0}^{n-1} \binom{n-1}{k} = 2^{n-1}$ unimodal permutations of $[n]$.
+To see this, note that to construct a unimodal permutation we first select $k=\pi(n)$, which must appear as the last entry of the permutation in one-line notation, and then select the $k-1$ locations (from among the first $n-1$) where $1, \ldots, k-1$ appear; this completely determines the permutation since, as observed in (\ref{unimodal}) above, the entries $1$ through $k$ must appear in $\pi$ in ascending order, while the entries $k+1$ through $n$ must appear in descending order.
+So, writing $M_n$ for the set of permutations $\pi$ that are the matching permutations of some graph in ${\mathcal M}_n$, we have $M_n \leq 2^{n-1}$.
 This bound was observed in \cite{AMSE}, where the following problem was posed. \begin{prob} \cite[Problem 2]{AMSE} Characterize the permutations realized by the edge independence sequence.
 In particular, can all $2^{n-1}$ unimodal permutations of $[n]$ be realized? \end{prob} We do not address the characterization problem, but our next result answers the particular question: a vanishing proportion of unimodal permutations are the matching permutations of some graph. \begin{thm} We have $M_n=o(2^n)$.
 More precisely, there is a constant $c$ such that for $n \geq 1$